ttaubert/octoblog/_posts/2018-08-19-bitslicing-with-quine-mccluskey.markdown

 {% img /images/des-bitslice.jpg Bitslicing one output bit of a DES S-box manually %}

-I made a mistake somewhere in the middle and would have had to go back a few steps or not end up with a minimal solution.
+I gave up when I spotted a few mistakes that would likely lead to a non-minimal solution.
 Bitslicing a function with that many input variables manually is laborious and probably not worth it, except that it definitely helped me understand the steps of the algorithm better.

 As mentioned in the beginning, Quine-McCluskey and Petrick's method can be implemented in software rather easily, so that's what I did instead.
 I'll